 17. MLF may, at its sole discretion, reassign Marshals prior to takeoff.

 19. Unless authorized by the tournament director or MLF Marshal manager all Marshals must register and attend a pretournament meeting the afternoon before each event.
 Times and locations will be emailed to each Marshal prior to the event as confirmation they have been accepted to participate.
 Online meetings may also be held in place of in-person meetings.

 20. Marshals that register for all six Tackle Warehouse Invitationals will have priority over applicants that register for single events.
 All other priority will be offered to Marshals based on time and date of registration.

 21. Each Marshal will receive credit for the weight of their assigned pro’s catch on Days 1-2.
 The Marshals with the top 10 weights following the close of weigh-in on Day 2 will receive cash awards.
 Ties will be broken by heaviest one-day catch.
 If a tie remains, it will be broken first by total number of fish and then by total number of live fish.
 If a tie remains, awards will be combined and split equally among the tied contestants.

 22. Marshals are required to furnish their own PFD, rain gear and any snacks or drinks they would like to consume on the water.
 Pros will allow each Marshal to store snacks and drinks in the boat’s cooler.
 Alcoholic beverages are not permitted.

-23. Marshals will be briefed on Tackle Warehouse Pro Circuit rules during their pretournament meeting.
+23. Marshals will be briefed on Tackle Warehouse Invitational rules during their pretournament meeting.
 Marshals must have a general understanding of the rules pros must follow, including but not limited to culling procedures, off-limits areas and accepted fishing methods.
 Marshals should call the tournament director immediately if a rule violation is suspected or there is any question concerning sportsmanship or safe boating.